 When a follow-me vehicle is requested, the driver will drive the car to the aircraft.

-The pilot or mechanic requests a clearance to ATC.
+The [pilot or mechanic / follow-me driver] requests a clearance to ATC.

-After the pilot or mechanic receives the clearance, the follow-me vehicle will lead the aircraft to its stand.
-Report ATC when the aircraft parking finishes.
+After ATC provides the clearance, the follow-me vehicle will lead the aircraft to its stand.
+[Pilot or mechanic / follow-me driver] report ATC when the follow-me service is completed.